 Once in San Juan, St. Thomas, St. Martin or Antigua there are a number of smaller scheduled and charter carriers to get you to the BVI's.
 Seaborne Airlines, InterCaribbean and LIAT fly throughout the Caribbean so if you are on any of the other islands you can get to BVI without going to San Juan.
 Seaborne, LIAT, InterCaribbean, Cape Air, and Air Sunshine, fly from San Juan into Tortola.

-Scheduled Daily Flights to Virgin Gorda: At the moment Air Sunshine, Cape Air and Seaborne are the only scheduled airlines landing at the Virgin Gorda air strip (due to open following a short closure in September 2018), however the strip is open to charter flights on one of the various charter carriers in the Caribbean - see below.
+Scheduled Daily Flights to Virgin Gorda: At the moment Air Sunshine, Cape Air and Seaborne are the only scheduled airlines landing at the Virgin Gorda air strip (due to open following a short closure on October 29th 2018), however the strip is open to charter flights on one of the various charter carriers in the Caribbean - see below.

 Charter carrierssuch as Del Air, Fly BVI, Virgin Gorda Air Charters and Island Birds also make the flight to Virgin Gorda or Tortola from San Juan, St. Thomas or St. Martin during daylight hours (a requirement).
 For example Fly BVI will fly from St. Martin into Virgin Gorda.
 Seewww.virgingordaaircharters.com, www.fly-bvi.com, www.delairways.com or www.islandbirds.com for direct links to their websites.
 Booking twin-engined planes operated by US government certified charter companies is economical if you have a group of five or more people arriving at the same time into San Juan or St. Martin.
 Virgin Gorda Air Charters' rates are very competitive with Seaborne or Cape Air and you have the added bonus of a plane waiting for you as you arrive in San Juan (even if your aircraft is late).
 If you tend to a more exciting trip to BVI, Island Helicopters offers helicopter flights direct to Virgin Gorda's Airport - see www.islandhelicopters.com